EAAMO/conference2025/content/conference_information/keynote_speakers/index.md

 {{< keynote_image src="rayid_ghani.png" name="Rayid Ghani" affiliation="Carnegie Mellon University" link="https://www.rayidghani.com/" >}}

-Leads CMU’s Data Science and Public Policy Lab and Data Science for Social Good Program, and co-leads the Responsible AI Initiative.
+Rayid Ghani is a Professor in the [Machine Learning Department](http://ml.cmu.edu/) (within the School of Computer Science) and the [Heinz College of Information Systems and Public Policy](http://heinz.cmu.edu/) at [Carnegie Mellon University](http://www.cmu.edu/).
 His research develops and applies AI and machine learning for public policy and social good, with a focus on fairness, equity, and accountability across domains such as healthcare, education, criminal justice, and public safety.

 {{< keynote_image src="pim_welle.jpg" name="Pim Welle" affiliation="Data Science Lead, Allegheny County Department of Human Services" link="https://www.linkedin.com/in/pdgwelle/" >}}

-Leads data science initiatives at Allegheny County DHS, applying AI and analytics to improve social service systems (SNAP, Medicaid, housing, and more).
-At CMU, serves as Adjunct Professor, teaching graduate courses in Data Science for Public Policy and training future leaders to use data responsibly for social impact.
+Pim Welle serves as Chief Data Scientist at Allegheny County Department of Human Services.
+He holds an engineering degree from Massachusetts Institute of Technology and a PhD in engineering and public policy from Carnegie Mellon University.
+His career has focused on developing statistical and machine learning systems for government institutions.
+Currently, he creates innovative tools within human services to evaluate system effectiveness and direct resources to individuals with the greatest needs.
+He serves as an Adjunct Professor at CMU, teaching graduate courses in Data Science for Public Policy and training future leaders to use data responsibly for social impact.

 {{< keynote_image src="randall_taylor.jpg" name="Randall Taylor" affiliation="University of Pittsburgh" link="https://www.worldhistory.pitt.edu/people/ant-30" >}}